 She holds a bachelor of science degree in media and communication from Georgia Tech and a master of public health degree with a concentration in health promotion from the University of Georgia.Full Bio

-Medically reviewed by Dr. Sabrina Sahni
+Medically reviewed by Sabrina Sahni, M.D.

 The best birth control option varies for each person.
 It's important to consider factors such as your lifestyle, schedule, medical history and any medicines you take when you pick a birth control method.
 As these details change throughout your life, the best birth control option for you might change as well.